 So what is it, exactly?

 In short, this is a wound covering made from dehydrated, processed, and voluntarily donated placental tissue.
 (Neither mother nor child is harmed in any way, and it’s completely safe to use.)
 There are several significant benefits to using it as a wound covering:

 - It makes an excellent barrier against outside germs.

 - It’s packed with extracellular matrix proteins, growth factors, cytokines, and other essential nutrients that your body needs for the wound healing process.

 - It provides a “scaffolding” of sorts that your body can use to construct new tissue faster and more efficiently.

-In other words, EpiFix keeps you safer and helps you heal faster.
+In other words, amniotic tissue grafts keep you safer and helps you heal faster.
 There’s virtually no risk of rejection, and we don’t need to use a skin graft from somewhere else on your body (which just creates another painful wound.)

 If it all sounds a little strange or experimental, know this: grafts made from placental tissue have actually been used for more than 100 years.
 The benefits and safety are well researched and understood.
 Use has historically been limited due to the difficulty of preserving the tissue without ruining its healing properties.
 However, thanks to recent technical advances, that’s no longer a problem!

 No one enjoys seeing the doctor.
 We get that.
 But at the same time, amputations are forever.
 And nothing is harder for a doctor or patient than having to go through the process.